Scan time: 2-3 minutes / Read time: 3-5 minutes

 ➡️ The reverse press release

-Tony Fadell is the engineer who led the iPod and iPhone teams at Apple.
+He's the engineer who led the iPod and iPhone teams at Apple.

-Trouble is...by then they've already built the wrong thing.
+Trouble is, by then they've already built the wrong thing.

-Fadell's argument: write the future reaction FIRST.
+Write the future reaction FIRST.

-Then build the thing to earn it.
+Then build the thing to earn that reaction.

 Reviewers wrote about it.